AngeloAscione/TheURLEncoderTool/README.md

 cd TheURLEncoderTool
 `

-2 - Than you have to download the requirements:

-`
-pip install -r requirement.txt
-`

-3 - Now you are able to run the program:
+2 - Now you are able to run the program:

 `
 python3 urlEncoder.py